 From the Daily Mail (UK) on September 6, 2017, Brian was killed "in a battle with ISIS militants outside the city of Jalalabad."

-Hoke, a native of Park River, South Dakota, and graduate of the United States Naval Academy, became a NAVY Seal in 1997, and joined the CIA in 2004.
+Hoke, a native of Park River, South Dakota, [VMH note: Park River is in North Dakota] and graduate of the United States Naval Academy, became a NAVY Seal in 1997, and joined the CIA in 2004.

 He was taught how to become a spy handler, recruiting and managing agents in the field, and as a member of the SAD he was deployed both in warzones such as Iraq.